Hari-chandan-28/controlled-feed-springboot/backend/README.md

 # WHY I BUILT THIS
 * I built this project to avoid distractions caused by social media while following sports updates.
 * Platforms like Instagram mix useful content with a lot of irrelevant information, which affects focus and productivity.
+So, I need to fix my problem.
 * To solve this, I created a dedicated solution that provides only F1 and Cricket updates.
-* This also helped me learn and apply new technologies by working with external APIs and building a personalized feed.
+* This also helped me learn and apply new technologies,system design concepts by working with external APIs and building a personalized feed.
-* want to work with LLMs , so I will add the LLM api and try to use them and connect it correctly
+* I want to work with LLMs , so I have added the Gemini API and try to use them and connected to the backend .

 # TECH STACK
    ## Core